S1artie/mapstruct-spi-protobuf/README.md

 Unit tests exist to validate all of these mappings.
 The SPI implementation requires **Mapstruct 1.6.0** and Java 1.8+ (of course if you want to map to records, Java 14+ is required).

+This SPI implementation is released under the MIT license, built on GitHub and available on [Maven Central](https://search.maven.org/artifact/de.firehead/mapstruct-spi-protobuf).

 The enum mapping strategy assumes that Google's enum value naming scheme is used, as described
 here: https://developers.google.com/protocol-buffers/docs/style#enum